This website is not intended for children and we do not knowingly collect data relating to children.

 We will only use your personal data if we have a legal basis for doing so.
 Most commonly, we will use your personal data in the following circumstances:

-Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending direct marketing communications to you via email or text message.
-You have the right to withdraw consent to marketing at any time by contacting us.
+Save as set out in the table below, we do not rely on consent as a legal basis for processing your personal data although (where legally required) we will get your consent before sending direct marketing communications to you via email or text message.
+When we first collect your data we will give you the opportunity to confirm your preferences and you have the right to opt out of receiving marketing communications at any time by contacting us at at [email protected], in writing at the above address or following the opt-out links in the marketing message sent to you.

 We have set out below, in a table format, a description of all the ways we plan to use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.